You are here:

 ...providing permanent solutions to long-term homelessness

-On any given night, a majority of homeless individuals in Cleveland’s emergency shelters are long term homeless individuals.
+On any given night, about 20% of homeless individuals in Cleveland’s emergency shelters are long term homeless individuals.
 Almost all of the long-term homeless have behavioral or physical health disabilities.
 In Cleveland, over 20% of the long-term homeless are veterans, a higher percentage than the national average.

 The Permanent Supportive Housing model provides “housing first”….moving people into stable housing and then linking them with services on site.
 A key distinction is that services and treatment programs are available and encouraged, but not mandatory.

 Housing First’s goal is to produce sufficient, permanent supportive housing units to end chronic homelessness in Cuyahoga County.
 Today, 710 units are occupied or in development in 12 buildings.

 The National Alliance to End Homelessness and the Corporation for Supportive Housing are national leaders in documenting the need for and the effectiveness of permanent supportive housing as a key component in our nation’s efforts to end homelessness.
 National studies indicate that HOUSINGfirst initiatives are not only a more humane way to respond to the needs of long-term disabled people, but are also more cost effective than serving people through mainstream systems.